 This is a tough question to answer, I’ll admit.
-Everyone has specific needs for their road trip, and my packing list will look quite different than yours.
+Everyone has specific needs for their road trip, and my setup will look quite different than yours.
 We’re all likely headed towards separate destinations when we road trip, so what I throw in the trunk may not work for you.

-Keep this all in mind as you look over my road trip essentials packing list, and prepare for your trip as you see fit.
+Keep this all in mind as you look over my road trip essentials, and prepare for your trip as you see fit.
 Take some of my advice, get your hands on a few pieces of gear you think will help, and leave the rest behind.

 Alarm System & Remote Start

-If you’re taking a road trip, you’re going to have a lot of valuable things in your vehicle that are essential to protect.
-So, arm your rig with a proper (LOUD) alarm system that also has the option to auto-start your rig remotely.
+If you’re taking a proper road trip, you’re likely to pack a lot of valuables in your vehicle that are essential to protect.
+So, arm your road trip vessel with a proper — LOUD! — alarm system that can also auto-start your rig remotely.

 Power Bank Jumper Kit